marcel0ll/CustomItems/documentation/blocks.md

 `"breaks":` - If the block breaks when harvested without silkTouch, like glass.
 Default value is `"false"`.

 `"canSilkHarvest":` - If harvested with a silktouch enchanted tool, will it drop the block or not?
-Set this to true in your glass like blocks.
+Set this to `"true"` and it will be destroyed glass like blocks.
 Default value is `"false"`.

 `"creativeTab":` - What creative tab the block will show up in.
 Default value is `"Custom Items"`.